Ewen Bremner

-Ewen Bremner (born 23 January 1972) is a Scottish character actor.
-His roles have included Julien in Julien Donkey-Boy and Daniel "Spud" Murphy in Trainspotting and its 2017 sequel T2 Trainspotting.
+Ewen Bremner (born 23 January 1972) is a Scottish actor.
+His roles have included Shawn Nelson in Black Hawk Down, Julien in Julien Donkey-Boy and Daniel "Spud" Murphy in Trainspotting and its 2017 sequel T2 Trainspotting.

 Early life

 Bremner was born in Edinburgh, the son of two art teachers.
 He attended Davidson's Mains Primary School and Portobello High School.
 He originally wanted to be a circus clown, but was offered a chance at screen acting by television director Richard D. Brooks.
 One of his first notable roles was as a Glasgow schoolboy in Charles Gormley's Heavenly Pursuits (1986).
 He also played the lead in the BBC Scotland feature-length adaptation of the William McIlvanney short story "Dreaming" (1990).

 Career

 Bremner portrayed Spud in Danny Boyle's film adaptation of Irvine Welsh's 1993 novel Trainspotting, and later Mullet, a street thug in Guy Ritchie's Snatch.
 In the 1994 stage version of Trainspotting, Bremner played the lead role of Mark Renton, the role played by Ewan McGregor in the 1996 film.
 He has played supporting roles in blockbusters such as Pearl Harbor and Black Hawk Down.

-In 2017 he produced the short film No Song to Sing.
+In 2017, he produced the short film No Song to Sing.